How to delete all internal Confluence users except the local administrator

 This is a very specific use case that applies to administrators running Confluence version 3.5.x or higher.

-Confluence was originally set up with local user management, but then switched to an external user management system (JIRA, Crowd, or LDAP), keeping the exact s ame usernames .
-Normally the external user directory would be set to the top position, thereby allowing the external users to supersede the internal users of the same usernames (the local users will be "shadowed").
+Confluence was originally set up with local user management but then switched to an external user management system (JIRA, Crowd, or LDAP), keeping the exact same usernames.
+Normally, the external user directory would be set to the top position, thereby allowing the external users to supersede the internal users of the same usernames (the local users will be "shadowed").
 However, the administrator would like to continue to use the internal directory to create users/groups local to Confluence.

 The issue is that Confluence will not allow the creation of a local user unless the local user directory is at the top position.
 However, if the local directory is at the top position, then the external users will be "shadowed".
 There is an improvement request to allow the administrator to add users to specific user directories.
-If this is implemented, then the external user directory can always remain at the top position, and users can be added into the local directory on command.
+If this is implemented, then the external user directory can always remain at the top position, and users can be added to the local directory on command.
 Please keep watch on the following ticket if you are interested in receiving updates on this feature: CONF-22296 - Getting issue details...
 STATUS

 Workaround